Josip Babich

 Josip Petrov Babich (23 October 1895 - 22 August 1983) was a New Zealand gum-digger, winemaker and farmer.
 He was born in Runović, Dalmatia, Cisleithania, Austria-Hungary, on 23 October 1895.
+He left Dalmatia due to Austro-Hungarian military conscription in 1910.
 Babich founded Babich Wines.
 He was the father of Joe Babich, who followed him in leading the company.

 He was a keen gardener, beekeeper, and photographer.